quickemu-project/quickemu/README.md

   --snapshot info         : Show disk/snapshot info.
   --status-quo            : Do not commit any changes to disk/snapshot.
-  --fullscreen            : Starts VM in full screen mode (Ctl+Alt+f to exit)"
+  --fullscreen            : Starts VM in full screen mode (Ctl+Alt+f to exit)" --no-smb                : Do not expose the home directory via SMB.
 ```

 ## TODO